mhostetter/galois/docs/tutorials/intro-to-prime-fields.rst

 .. note::

-   In this tutorial, we use the `display="int"` default to display the elements.
+   In this tutorial, we suggest using the integer representation to display the elements.
 However, sometimes it is useful to view elements in their power representation :math:`\{0, 1, \alpha, \alpha^2, \dots, \alpha^{p^m - 2}\}`.
 Switch the display between these two representations using the tabbed sections.
 Note, the polynomial representation is not shown because it is identical to the integer representation for prime fields.